-The Branch did not receive financial support from any other reporting unit during the year.
+The Branch did not receive financial support from any other reporting unit during the year, nor provide any to other reporting units.
 Except as disclosed in the Statement of Profit and Loss, there were no expenses in connection with holding meetings of members of the Branch and any conferences or meetings of councils, committees, panels or other bodies for the holding of which the Branch was wholly or partly responsible.